The $s$-value: evaluating stability with respect to distributional shifts: Related work

-Distributional instability can occur in various situations even when a model is correctly specified.
-For example, the presence of exogeneous covariates that are correlated with both covariates and the outcome can change measures of association under distributional shift.
-In semiparametric models, heterogeneity can induce distributional instability of estimands.
-As an example, if treatment effects are heterogeneous, the average treatment effect will change under distribution shift.
+\section{Related work}

-\section{Related Work}
+Quantifying the uncertainty of statistical estimators is a crucial objective in statistics, typically accomplished using classical statistical measures such as $p$-values and confidence intervals to quantify sampling uncertainty.
+However, these methods typically rely on strong, potentially unjustified assumptions about fixed underlying distributions, which may lead to false discoveries.
+To improve reliability and reproducibility in statistical estimation, \citet{YuKu20} propose the predictability, computability, and stability (PCS) framework.
+While they investigate the stability of data results under data and method perturbations, we focus specifically on evaluating the stability of statistical parameters under distributional shifts.

-Quantification of the uncertainty of statistical estimators is a central goal in statistics.
-Classical statistical measures such as $p$-values and confidence intervals quantify sampling uncertainty of estimators.
-The underlying distribution is usually assumed to be fixed. \citet{YuKu20} argue that practitioners make little or no effort in justifying such strong modeling assumptions and such a flawed practice may explain the high rate of false discoveries in research findings \citep{Ioannidis05}. \citet{YuKu20} propose the predictability, computability, and stability (PCS) framework that aims to provide reliable and reproducible results through data science. \citet{YuKu20} investigates the stability of data results relative to a wide range of perturbations, for example, data and model perturbations, and perturbations induced by various forms of data pre-processing.
-We instead take a more focused approach where we evaluate the stability of statistical parameters with respect to certain distributional shifts.
+Model misspecification can result in distributional instability. \citet{BujaBeBrGePiTrZhZh19} highlight fundamental issues with model misspecification or non-linearity in linear models.
+They propose reinterpreting population slopes as statistical functionals of data generating distributions and develop diagnostic tests for detecting model deviations.
+We introduce measures to illustrate coefficient instability under various distributional shifts for parametric and semi-parametric estimators.

-One very specific source of distributional instability is model misspecification.
-We can test for model misspecification for linear regression using classical approaches like the Ramsey Regression Equation Specification Error Test (RESET) test \citep{Ramsey69} or via diagnostic plots like the Tukey-Anscombe plot of residuals against fitted values.
-More recently, \citet{BujaBeBrGePiTrZhZh19} discussed fundamental issues raised by model misspecification or non-linearity when linear models are used as approximations.
-The authors highlight the need to reinterpret population slopes as statistical functionals of data generating distributions where the change in the (regressor) distribution may affect the slope parameters.
-They further develop diagnostic tests to detect model deviations by comparing model-robust and model-trusting standard errors of each coefficient at a time.
-In this work, we develop measures to illustrate instability of each coefficient with respect to various kinds of distributional shifts.
-Our measures work for a wide variety of parametric and semi-parametric estimators.
+\citep{NamkoongMaGl22} introduce a novel framework to analyze the stability of decision policies and prediction models under distribution shifts.
+Central to their approach is the notion of stability, characterized as the minimal alteration in the underlying environment required to push a system's performance beyond a specified threshold.
+In contrast, we focus on understanding stability of parameters with respect to shift in distribution.